jakobbbb/cpp-template/README.md

 You can also execute multiple targets.
 For example, run `make clean build-all test` to re-build everything and then run tests.

+Note that Clang 10 is required for linting.